 To make this happen, we need to be aware of three factors: Conscious awareness, mental phenomena, and reality.

 When you understand how these three factors work and how they interact with each other, you will know how to clear your mind whenever you want to relax.

-How To Clear Your Mind – The 3 Factors
+How To Clear Your Mind With Meditation – The 3 Factors

 There are three factors that affect your state of mind: